 A criminal justice agency may disclose the records to other criminal justice agencies for criminal justice or regulatory licensing purposes or to the following non-criminal justice agencies:

-Once the judge signs the granted order of nondisclosure, the court sends the order to the Texas Department of Public Safety.
-The Department of Public Safety then sends the order to all the agencies with records of the arrest or case.
+Once the judge signs the granted order of nondisclosure, the court will send it to the Texas DPS.
+The Department of Public Safety then sends the granted order to all of the agencies that have records of the arrest or case.
 411.081(g)

 No. Driving records are not affected by the order of nondisclosure.
 However, driving records fall off your records after a certain period of time unlike your criminal records, which are for life unless you have them cleared.